Education

 of Theoretical Politics and I remain on the

 journal's Editorial Board.
-I am now the editor of the “eJournal” Games
+I am also a member of the Editorial

 (Social Science Research Network).
 I am a member of